firdaussarah/firdaussarah.github.io/README.md

 # firdaussarah.github.io

-Infocom Vocational School Da'wah Invitation
+Infokom Vocational School Da'wah Invitation
 This project is part of a vocational subject practice exam which aims to create a static web-based missionary invitation website.
 This website displays information about da'wah events and allows users to share it via WhatsApp.

 Key Features